 After a year of tinkering about, I began to look into Econet.
 By this time I had a fully working BBC Model B which happened to have the Econet upgrade fitted.
 I had enjoyed my time in the School computer room with the likes of *I AM, *NOTIFY and *PRIV and thought I should have a go at building my own network.
 By mid-2002 I had collected a network clock, an Econet module for my Master 128, a Master Turbo to use as a fileserver and a set of 3 T-pieces.
 I had no Econet leads at the time so I cut the cable off a Microsoft mouse, soldered one-inch lengths of paper clip onto the end of each wire and used a couple of these as leads by pushing the soldered ends into the Econet sockets.
 Miraculously, my temporary Econet worked and I have never looked back!

-Since then, I have installed a permanent Econet which consists of a Master 128, Master Turbo, Master 512 and BBC Model B with a FileStore as the main server.
+Since then, I have installed a permanent Econet which began with a Master 128, Master Turbo, Master 512 and BBC Model B with a FileStore as the main server.
 I am always adding extra bits to the machines on my network.
 It is my aim to have the largest working Econet still in use.
-I think 5 stations does not break the world record but I would be interested to hear from people with their own networks - if yours is bigger then let me know!

 Just before Easter 2005, I dismantled all the network cabling for my Econet with the intention of expanding the network with a 32-bit machine.
 It was also my intention to have the socket boxes mounted on the wall rather than trailing on the floor.
-Various attempts to re-wire the network have proved unsuccessful with all kinds of errors occurring so I think I need some new socket boxes.
-For the moment, my Econet is held together with T-pieces and Econet leads, until Summer 2009 worked rather erratically!
+Various attempts to re-wire the network at this time unsuccessful with all kinds of errors occurring so I stopped using the socket boxes and held everything together with T-pieces and Econet leads.

 Summer 2009 saw a major change, initially envisaged as a temporary measure, but now likely to be a long-term feature.
 I have moved principal File Server to Station 200, the Master Turbo, which is running a Retroclinic Compact Flash Hard Drive.
 The reasoning behind this originally was for use as storage space for Teletext page capture which I began in the summer prior to the analogue signal switch-off in the Granada region in November and December 2009.